splace/os/xattribs/README.md

 *	retaining persistence accross copy

-*	persist options directly on an executable directly.  (see examples)
+*	persist options directly on an executable  (see examples)

 *	persist to a file some expensive to parse info.